w3c/wot/policies/async-decision.md

 ### How to identify long and inconclusive discussion

-One-size-fits-all solution to identify a long and inconclusive is not realistic.
-In the end, it is the editors' responsability to identify such cases.
+A one-size-fits-all solution to identify a long and inconclusive is not realistic.
+In the end, it is the editors' responsibility to identify such cases.
 Some metrics that the editors can use are listed below:

 1. **Number of Comments**: A long and complex discussion often involves multiple participants sharing their thoughts and opinions.
 Look for a high number of comments on the PR.
 You can see the comment count on the Pull Request page.